Curzey/storyblok-blog/README.md

 ## To-do
 - [x] Optimize Async() calls.
-- [ ] Make dynamic category urls and .vue file
+- [x] Make dynamic category urls and .vue file
+- [ ] TheHeader: Get dynamic routes based on categories in backend
 - [ ] Find a way to call <TheHeader /> in default.vue to arrange it beneath banner
 - [ ] Delete About (om) page
 - [ ] Make _scss file structure, delete all styles and begin new design